 We have so far considered a structural nested mean model with a single parameter β_1 .
 The lack of product terms $\beta_2 aL$ implies that we believe that the average causal effect of smoking cessation does not vary across strata of L. The structural nested model will be misspecified-and thus our causal inferences will be wrong-if there is indeed effect modification by some components V of L but we failed to add a product term $\beta_2 aV$.
-This is in contrast with the saturated marginal structural model $E[Y^a] = \beta_0 + \beta_1 a$, which is not misspecified if we fail to add terms $\beta_2 aV$ and $\beta_3 V$ even if there is effect modification by V. Marginal structural models that do not condition on V estimate the average causal effect within levels of V. Structural nested models estimate, by definition, the average causal effect within levels of the covariates L, not the average causal effect in the population.
+This is in contrast with the saturated marginal structural model $\mathrm{E}[Y^a] = \beta_0 + \beta_1 a$, which is not misspecified if we fail to add terms $\beta_2 aV$ and $\beta_3 V$ even if there is effect modification by V. Marginal structural models that do not condition on V estimate the average causal effect in the population, whereas those that condition on V estimate the average causal effect within levels of V. Structural nested models estimate, by definition, the average causal effect within levels of the covariates L, not the average causal effect in the population.
 Omitting product terms in structural nested models when there is effect modification will generally lead to bias due to model misspecification.